Skip to content

 code tests/expected_output/blackbody50-interior.png

-Expected files are in tests/expected_output/.
 Small differences due to compiler or system differences are usually acceptable if they are within the specified tolerances.
+The frozen references are the regression contract: regenerate them only as part of a pull request that explains the underlying physics or solver change.